xyproto/orbiton/README.md

 * Messages printed to stdout are displayed as a status message when that line is reached.
 * An indication of which line the program is at has not yet been added, and is a work in progress.
 * There are status messages indicating when the debug session is started and ended.
-* Therefore `o` is not only an editor, but also an integrated development environment (IDE).

 ## Manual installation on Linux